 Capitalism has proven to be the dominant form of economic system on our planet, because it harnesses the most powerful economic force on the planet- the free market.
-Whether the market participants are individuals, industries, or nations/states, capitalism revolves around the concept of accumulating capital (value).
-The underpinning of capitalism is capital; how that capital is defined (valued) determines the effects of the capitalistic model…
+Whether the market participants are individuals, industries, or nation/state collectives; capitalism revolves around the concept of accumulating capital (value).
+The underpinning of capitalism is capital; how that capital is defined (valued) determines the effects of the capitalistic system…

 For example, when gold is the basis of capital, the currency is stable because gold is immutable.
-Individuals are incentivized to extract the gold from the Earth and, over time, the available supply of gold increases for the market participants, creating a limited rate of inflation.
-This gold-based capitalism thrived for millenia, and today gold is still considered to be valuable.
+Individuals are incentivized to extract the gold from the Earth, and, over time, the available supply of gold increases for the market participants, creating a rate of inflation limited by the rate of gold mining/extraction/refinement/minting.
+This gold-based capitalism thrived for millennia, and today gold is still considered to be valuable.
 However, there are also downsides to this gold-backed monetary system.

 First of all, gold must be physically moved from place to place in order to make transactions, which creates friction in the economy, as it takes energy to move the heavy metal all over the place.
 This led to the invention of banks, who would store the gold and then issue paper gold certificates so that the gold could be traded via paper certificates instead of transporting the heavy metal.
 This led to another problem of fractional reserve lending… but we’ll get to that another time.